Traditional castile soap is a gentle mild soap made with 100% olive oil, with a low creamy lather.

 After 24 hours, remove the freezer paper and blanket/towel, then let your soap stay uncovered in the mold for 2 to 3 days or until it’s firm enough to release fairly easily.
 If needed, you can pop the mold in the freezer for 4 to 6 hours until completely solid, then try removing.

 After unmolding the your soap, allow it to cure in the open air for a few days and then slice into bars.

 Castile and “almost” castile soaps need lots of cure time in order to harden and develop a better lather.
 Cure this soap at least 6 to 8 weeks before using, though an even longer time is recommended.

 Store your finished soap in a cool area away from excess heat, sunlight and humidity.

-If you’d like to ensure that your soap has a longer shelf life, add 1 gram (about 40 drops or 1/4 teaspoon) of Rosemary Antioxidants to the oils, before stirring in the lye solution.
+If you’d like to ensure that your soap has a longer shelf life, add about 20 to 30 drops of Rosemary Antioxidants to the oils, before stirring in the lye solution.